blitzagency/events/README.md

     let phoneChannel = EventBus.watchChannel.get() // no value the channel is "default"

     @IBAction func onPress(){
+        // this will send the request to the phone.
+        // if you wanted channel communication on between
+        // WKInterfaceController you would use a LocalChannel
+        // not a WatchChannel.
         phoneChannel.request(Request.Add, 8){ (value: Int) in
             print("Got Value: \(value)")
         }